A Technology Course for Thoughtful Educators (with Extra Support!)

 How the Course Works

-Then it’s time to dig into your hands-on project.
-You’ll watch a series of step-by-step video tutorials to learn how to do it.
+After that, it’s time to dig into your hands-on project.
+You’ll use the pedagogy from the reading to design instructional materials and watch a series of video tutorials to learn the tech.

 The JumpStart Community

-A team of JumpStart mentors will have an active presence in the community to make sure your questions get answered.
+A team of JumpStart mentors will have an active presence in the community to make sure your questions get answered and help you keep your projects on track.
 These are fellow educators who have already completed the course and are excited to help you succeed.
+The mentors will be available to give you feedback on each of your projects, so you'll know right away if you hit the mark or need to make adjustments.

-There are no required meetings or additional tasks associated with JumpStart Plus: It simply adds a level of accountability and support to help you get the most out of the course.
+There are no required meetings or additional tasks associated with JumpStart Plus: It simply adds a hands-on support to help you get the most out of the course.

 Really mind blowing!
 Jenn is expert at calmly and professionally sharing knowledge but in a fun and friendly, approachable way.
 The lessons are well planned and thought out.
 We are given feedback, but nothing is made easy.
 I learned so much from having to redo courses and resubmit.
 The mentors really keep us on our toes and guide us into finding our own mistakes.